nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### \[Proposed\] Undo/redo feature
+### Undo/redo feature

-#### Proposed Implementation
+#### Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedAgentAssist`.
+The undo/redo mechanism is facilitated by `VersionedAgentAssist`.
 It extends `AgentAssist` with an undo/redo history, stored internally as an `agentAssistStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

 * `VersionedAgentAssist#commit()` — Saves the current address book state in its history.
 * `VersionedAgentAssist#undo()` — Restores the previous address book state from its history.